-Looking for a new potato curry recipe?
-Try this delicious one pot potato and chickpea curry recipe.
+Looking for a new family-friendly curry recipe?
+Try this delicious one pot potato and chickpea curry.
 It’s mild enough for the whole family, easy to spice up for the grown ups and simple to make.
 Plus, save on the washing up by making the whole curry in one pan!
 Suitable for vegans.

 A delicious and mild curry that the whole family can enjoy

 We’ve served curries to our children since they were babies.
 In fact my easy red lentil dal was a big favourite with all three of them while they were weaning.

 This potato and chickpea curry is perfect for the whole family.
 My kids love potatoes and always enjoy a curry that contains them.

 In this recipe I've blended some of the chickpeas into the sauce, making it extra thick and creamy as well as making sure that my family get extra protein and fibre.

 Perfect for babies and toddlers

 Some people will tell you that babies can’t eat curry.
 They’re wrong!
 A lot of chilli and salt is to be avoided of course but actually curry is the perfect food to serve to babies.